iKenndac/new-blog/content/posts/2019-02-03-nanoc-on-ipad.md

 </VirtualHost>
 ~~~~~~~~

 That `VirtualDocumentRoot` line is the important part here.
-If I go to `http://my-cool-blog.static-staging.ikennd.ac`, Apache will look for content in `/ikenndac/public_html/content/my-cool-blog.static-staging.ikennd.ac`.
+If I go to `http://my-cool-blog.static-staging.ikennd.ac`, thanks to that `%0` in there, Apache will look for content in `/ikenndac/public_html/content/my-cool-blog.static-staging.ikennd.ac`.

 Once this is set up and running, our web server is ready!
 The final part is to get the content from our CI build onto the web server in the right place.